Bibliotheca Hertziana – Max Planck Institute for Art History

 The Bibliotheca Hertziana – Max Planck Institute for Art History is a German research institute located in Rome, Italy.
 It was founded by a donation of Henriette Hertz in 1912 as a Kaiser Wilhelm Institute.
-Of the 80 institutes in the Max Planck Society (Max Planck Gesellschaft), it is one of the few not located in Germany.
+Of the 84 institutes in the Max Planck Society (Max Planck Gesellschaft), it is one of the few not located in Germany.
 The institute is situated in the historical centre of Rome near Trinità dei Monti in a cluster of four buildings along the Via Gregoriana: the 16th-century Palazzo Zuccari, the adjacent Palazzo Stroganoff, the Villino Stroganoff across the road and the new library building (completed in 2012) designed by the Spanish architect Juan Navarro Baldeweg.

 Purpose/Activities

-The Bibliotheca Hertziana was founded in 1913 in Rome as an institute of the Kaiser-Wilhelm-Society for research on Italian art from the period immediately following antiquity, and in particular the Renaissance and the Baroque periods.
-These two epochs take centre stage in the research to date and soon will be joined by a third focus, the art of the Italian Middle Ages.
-The programme of the Hertziana focuses on the art of Rome as well as that of central and southern Italy, as they were the cradle of important developments that affected European art history as a whole.
-Last but not least, Roman art owes its status to Roman artists' permanent confrontation with ancient art in all its forms—an interaction that is unavoidable in Rome.
-The institute supports the following projects: